-Leica TS13 is upgradable, and it offers infinite possibilities thanks to Leica Infinity and Leica Captivate software for data simplification, 3Ds, and fast information processing.
+Leica TS13 is upgradeable and offers infinite possibilities thanks to Leica Infinity and Leica Captivate software for data simplification, 3Ds, and fast information processing.

-Leica Ts13 is a unique total station that allows users to upgrade thus benefit from additional functionalities.
+Leica Ts13 is a unique total station that allows users to upgrade and thus benefits from additional functionalities.
 The unit has incorporated engaging software and can turn complex data into workable 3D models, which can be communicated back to the office using Leica infinity.

 The seamless data transfer ensures that the project stays on track and with high productivity; the Leica total station also features an automatic target recognition technology that contributes to a fast lock on prisms and offers accurate measures to targets.